 "When I heard we needed 60 students, I thought it was crazy," laughs Chelsea King, a project analyst at St. Joseph's Healthcare Hamilton.
 King was given the job of recruiting co-op students for a major digital upgrade at St. Joe's.

-As a former co-op student herself (she graduated from the University of Waterloo's Science and Business program in 2017), she knew how to recruit the best talent.
+As a former co-op student herself, BSc ’16, she knew how to recruit the best talent.
 King posted jobs at 15 post-secondary schools across Canada, screened 300 applicants, conducted 150 interviews and ended up with 58 of the best co-op students in Canada.

 Thirty-five students on this co-op dream team were hired from the University of Waterloo.

 Affectionately dubbed "a co-op army" by King, the student team was hired to help launch the Dovetale project, a new digital infrastructure for patient care at St. Joe's.
 This fully integrated, safe and secure information solution will place all of a patient’s information in one location.
 Patients will only need to tell their full story once, and all caregivers will see that same information.
 This move will make St. Joe's a fully electronic hospital, one of only eight in Canada with this level of technology today.

 With a paper-based system, a single visit to the hospital could result in over 180 pieces of paper, creating a potential for error and inefficiencies.
 Co-op students were hired for a variety of positions including technical readiness testing, change management, data validation and training hospital staff on the new software.

 St. Joe's officially flipped the switch to a digital state on December 2, 2017 at 2:00 a.m.
 But the work of the co-op students didn't end once the system was live.
 There were six weeks of 24-hour support provided following the launch, with some shifts staffed by co-op students.